 Elsewhere, the fast and precise steering and rear-drive balance helps the car turn in with more vigour than front-drive rivals like the Peugeot RCZ and VW Scirocco.
 There isn’t a great deal of steering feel, but the driving position is perfect, the steering ideally weighted and body control is excellent.
 There’s lots of grip, yet you can adjust its balance mid-corner more easily than in the Peugeot or VW.

 Traction is superb and the six-speed manual gearbox shifts with more precision than some disappointingly notchy BMW gearshifts.
 The optional eight-speed automatic is one of the world’s best automatic gearboxes, with a huge breadth of ability that makes it as adept at relaxed cruising as it is at lightning fast manual changes when you’re driving quickly.
-Set the standard Drive Performance Control to Sport mode, and you get a lovely sharp throttle response, which combines with the 2.0-litre diesel’s punchy nature to make the 220d feel quicker than you’d expect.
+Set the standard Drive Performance Control to Sport mode, and you get a lovely sharp throttle response, which combines to make the 2 Series feel quicker than you’d expect.

-On the road, there’s plenty of urge between 2,000 and 3,000rpm, which means lots of usable performance.
-And aside from being slightly gruff at idle, refinement is excellent, with very little engine noise on the move in the 220d.
+On the road, all engines have plenty of usable performance.
+And aside from diesels being slightly gruff at idle, refinement is excellent, with very little engine noise on the move in the 220d.
 The 218d will likely be a touch more rattly due to needing to be worked harder.
 For aural thrills, the six-cylinder M235i is the king of the 2 Series range, with a revvy, sonorous engine note that could fool you into thinking the car isn’t turbocharged.